sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 The list of official web properties of the Outlands shall be updated annually in Appendix 1. [@TODO - maybe move this somewhere else]

 ### 6.3 Accessibility Guidelines
 Kingdom web properties will adhere to WCAG 2.0 A compliance.
+TODO - link WCAG

 ### 6.4 Referencing Society Policies
 No additions